A so(2,2) extension of JT gravity via the Virasoro-Kac-Moody semidirect product: The Poisson Sigma Model

 This additional condition, together with $\Omega$ being pure gauge corresponds to a partial gauge fixing in the $R$-sector.
 Indeed, also $\Omega$ takes the form

-Moreover, any SL$_L(2,\mathbb{R})$ gauge transformation would not preserve the boundary conditions since they would force the boundary fields to get out of the $R$-sector.
+Moreover, any SL$_L(2,\mathbb{R})$ gauge transformation would not preserve the boundary conditions since it would force the boundary fields to get out of the $R$-sector.
 Therefore, the SL$_L(2,\mathbb{R})$ gauge group must now be regarded as an actual broken gauge symmetry, while the global SL$_L (2,\mathbb{R})$ symmetry is just trivial since global transformations in this sector are in the Little Group of the boundary connection.
 The only non-trivial global symmetry is then the SL$_R(2,\mathbb{R})$ symmetry.
-With this in mind, we can conclude that the reduction of the on-shell boundary action involves the coadjoint orbit of Diff$(S^1)\ltimes\mathcal{LG}$, where, with the given boundary conditions, $\mathcal{LG}$ is the SL$_L(2,\mathbb{R})$ loop group.
-We can then identify the reduced on-shell particle on a group with the action associated to Diff$(S^1)\ltimes\mathcal{L} \text{SL}_L(2,\mathbb{R})$ and SL$_R (2,\mathbb{R})$ global symmetry.
-The presence of the Kac-Moody $\mathcal{LG}$ contribution is due to the additional boundary conditions and it strongly depends on their specific form, which in principle could be generalized.
+With this in mind, we can conclude that the reduction of the on-shell boundary action involves the coadjoint orbit of Diff$(S^1)\ltimes\mathcal{LG}$, where the given boundary conditions identifies $\mathcal{LG}$ with the SL$_L(2,\mathbb{R})$ loop group.
+We can then understand the reduced on-shell particle on a group with the action associated to Diff$(S^1)\ltimes\mathcal{L} \text{SL}_L(2,\mathbb{R})$ and SL$_R (2,\mathbb{R})$ global symmetry.

+Since symmetries of the boundary theory are fixed by the additional boundary conditions it is important to ask how many nonequivalent choices of boundary conditions exist.
+Suppose then that the boundary embedding fields are chosen to be valued on a given sub-algebra $\mathfrak{h} \subseteq \mathfrak{so}(2,2)$